B. Frank Gordon: American Civil War service

-Gordon's regiment next engaged the 10th Illinois Cavalry Regiment at Searcy, Arkansas in July 1864 and routed them.
-Gordon led his men to a similar victory at Helena, Arkansas two weeks later.
+Gordon's regiment next engaged the 10th Illinois Cavalry Regiment at Searcy, Arkansas, in July 1864 and routed them.
+Gordon led his men to a similar victory at Helena, Arkansas, two weeks later.

 Under Shelby, Gordon led his men on Major General Sterling Price's 1864 raid into Missouri from August 1864 to December 1864.
 Price was decisively defeated and driven from Missouri at the Battle of Westport on October 23, 1864.
 Gordon's regiment made a successful attack during the battle but had to abandon their efforts and cut their way through encircling Union troops when the Confederate rear collapsed.
 Gordon's men acted as a rear guard had helped slow down the Union pursuit after the Federal force had shattered two of Price's divisions at the Battle of Mine Creek and the Second Battle of Newtonia, the final battles during Price's Raid.

 After the conclusion of Price's Raid, Shelby moved up to division command and Gordon received permanent command of Shelby's "Iron Brigade."
 As the war was winding down and communications with the Trans-Mississippi Department were becoming slower and more difficult, Gordon did not receive a promotion to brigadier general.
 In a gesture with little more than symbolic significance, General E. Kirby Smith, as commander of the Trans-Mississippi Department, assigned Gordon to command as a brigadier general on May 16, 1865, a month after the surrender of the Army of Northern Virginia and six days after the capture of Jefferson Davis by Union troops in Georgia.

 Aftermath

 After E. Kirby Smith's surrender of the Confederate Trans-Mississippi Department, Gordon went with Jo Shelby and some of his officers and men to Mexico.
 These men could not decide on which side of the war between the imperial forces of Maximilian I of Mexico and republican forces led by Benito Juárez.
 Gordon soon decided to return to Missouri, sparing him some of the difficulties encountered by Shelby and his men before those who had not died during the time in Mexico returned.

 Nonetheless, Gordon did not survive long after the Civil War.
-Benjamin Franklin Gordon died on September 22, 1866 in Waverly, Missouri.
+Gordon died on September 22, 1866, in Waverly, Missouri.
 He is buried in Waverly Cemetery, sometimes called Old Waverly Cemetery.